MarianArlt/sddm-chili/README.md

 ### Dependencies

-None.
-Easy as that!
-*(SDDM pulls in Qt5 by default so you usually won't have to install any extra packages.)*
+  *sddm
+  *qt5
+  *qt5-quickcontrols
+  *qt5-graphicaleffects

 ### Installing the theme

-[Download the tar archive from openDesktop](https://www.opendesktop.org/p/1214121) and extract the contents to the theme directory of SDDM *(change the path for the downloaded file if necessary)*:
+[Download the tar archive from openDesktop](https://www.opendesktop.org/p/1240784) and extract the contents to the theme directory of SDDM *(change the path for the downloaded file if necessary)*:
 ```
 $ sudo tar -xzvf ~/Downloads/sddm-chili.tar.gz -C /usr/share/sddm/themes
 ```